🧩 Progression of skills in this pack:

 👨🏫 Teacher Input

 Show examples of charts (use Pictogram and chart examples PDF below) and discuss what they show and why we have them (to make data easier to understand).
 Each of the pupil activities below includes an introduction video which can be shown to pupils before they start each activity.
-The videos also introduce the key vocabulary.
+The videos also introduce the key vocabulary but also discuss how computers make it easier and quicker to create charts instead of colouring them in and drawing lines etc..

 For the less able pupils, you may wish to collect data as a guided group task.
 For the more able pupils, accessing the pupil activity pack independently allows them to move onto the next activity.
-More able pupils can also be coaches for less able – this firstly helps the lower ability with support but can also consolidate skills for higher ability, who should be encouraged to help not take over.
+More able pupils can also be coaches for less able, which helps the lower ability with support but can also consolidate skills for higher ability, who should be encouraged to help not take over.
+More able pupils can also create their own table and charts independently after completing the tasks below, such as ‘how many children walk to school in class?’

 Pupil Activity Pack (Teacher view)